ibm-cloud-docs/containers/cs_health_monitor.md

     ```
     {: pre}

-1. Observability agents installed by the observability plug-in use a configmap with the GUID of the IBM Cloud Monitoring instance or the IBM Cloud Log Analysis instance that logs or metrics are being sent to.
+1. Observability agents installed by the observability plug-in use a configmap with the GUID of the IBM Cloud Monitoring instance that metrics are being sent to.
 If your cluster has agents in a namespace other than `ibm-observe` or the configmaps in `ibm-observe` are not named with the instance GUIDs, then these agents were not installed with the IKS observability (ob) plug-in.

 ### Removing the observability plug-in agents
 {: #ob-remove-mon}